Residency in Primary Care Optometry

 CRITERIA FOR COMPLETION OF RESIDENCY

 B. The resident is required to keep a record of patient contacts.
-Cases will be reviewed periodically by the Program Supervisor of the Residency Program, the Director of Residency Programs, and the Residency Committee.
+Cases will be reviewed periodically by the Program Supervisor of the Residency Program and the Director of Residency Programs.

 C. The resident is required to write a publication quality paper based on original research, literature review, or a clinical case.
 The resident will be encouraged to submit this paper to an approved journal.